-Below are six different 5G limitations enterprise network teams could face with the technology.
+Below are four 5G limitations enterprise network teams could face with the technology.

-Proximity is another weakness that businesses must consider.
-5G will primarily use millimeter wavelengths, which are smaller than 3G and 4G, and they don't travel as far.
+5G primarily uses millimeter wavelengths, which are smaller than 3G and 4G, and they don't travel as far.
 While the 5G coverage profile is smaller, the 5G signal can carry more data.
-To combat this limitation, carriers are planning a much larger array of antennas to provide enough coverage.
+To combat this limitation, carriers are deploying a much larger array of antennas to provide enough coverage.

 Rural and remote locations probably won't have 5G service until well after most urban buildouts have been completed.
 While 5G applications abound in areas such as agriculture and mining, where remote access is required, carriers might not find it cost-effective to deploy 5G in some remote locations.
 However, a remote rollout could happen if a large customer is willing to help cover costs or an existing cabled backhaul already exists.

 Much of what will drive 5G deployment expansion will be the economic ROI that a carrier can capture from a particular geographic region.
-Economically speaking, the 5G sweet spot for carriers will happen at the point when they can begin to take 3G and 4G systems offline or reduce the footprint.
-This creates a challenge as businesses may wait until the ROI makes sense to move to 5G, but for 5G to be cost-effective, more businesses will need to have transitioned.
+Economically speaking, the 5G sweet spot for carriers is when they take 3G and 4G systems offline or reduce the footprint.

-Finally, 5G will have a different security model than 3G and 4G as it will include new security capabilities.
+5G has a different security model than 3G and 4G as it includes new security capabilities.
 The good news for businesses is carriers will handle most of this implementation.
 But, for businesses that build network services on top of 5G cellular networks, understanding these new security models will be critical to ensure they are building comprehensive, secure services.

-While 5G limitations are evident, the long-term benefits of 5G will outweigh the disadvantages.
+While some 5G limitations are evident, the long-term advantages of 5G will outweigh the disadvantages of 5G.
 And, on balance, 5G will introduce new opportunities for businesses to become more agile and competitive over time.